Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Vertex Properties

-Shapes are made up of vertices whose properties we can manually edit.
+Shapes are made up of vertices, whose properties we can manually edit.
 To se the property of a single vertex of a shape, we use [`set_vertex_color!`](@ref), [`set_vertex_position!`](@ref), and [`set_vertex_texture_coordinate!`](@ref).
 Each of these take an index, which is the index of the vertex in clockwise order.
 To know how many vertices a shape actually has, we use [`get_n_vertices`](@ref).

-We rarely will need to modify individual vertices, as working on the `Shape` as a whole is much more convenient.
+We will rarely need to modify individual vertices, as working on the `Shape` as a whole is much more convenient.

 ##### Centroid

 The **centroid** of a shape is the intuitive "center of mass".
 In mathematical terms, it is the component-wise mean of all vertex coordinates.
-In practice, for many rotationally symmetrical shapes such as rectangles, triangle, circle, and ellipses, the centroid will be the "center" of the shape, as it is defined in common language.
+In practice, for many rotationally symmetrical shapes such as rectangles, triangles, circles, and ellipses, the centroid will be the "center" of the shape, as it is defined in common language.

 We can access the centroid using [`get_centroid`](@ref).
-To move a shape a certain distance, we move its centroid by that distance by calling [`set_centroid`](@ref), which will automatically move all other vertices of the shape such that its new centroid is identical to the coordinates we specified.
+To move a shape a certain distance, we move its centroid by that distance by calling [`set_centroid!`](@ref), which will automatically move all other vertices of the shape such that its new centroid is identical to the coordinates we specified.

 #### Rotation